-The iMac Challenge,” you forgot one important test?the Mom test.
+In ” The iMac Challenge,” you forgot one important test?the Mom test.
 Which kind of computer would you rather have your mother buy, given that you will act as the technical-support person for the life of the machine?

 Up in Arms over OS X Server

-Reviews, July 1999), including a graph with the dooming headline “As a Web Server, OS X Lags,” and give OS X Server a low mark for “mediocre performance for file and Web serving.”
+Macworld has really lost its way!
+You conduct a review of Mac OS X Server, including a graph with the dooming headline “As a Web Server, OS X Lags,” and give OS X Server a low mark for “mediocre performance for file and Web serving.”
 Then at the end you mention that the comparison was to a large-scale, multiprocessor NT server and that a smaller NT-server configuration comparable to the Mac tested wasn’t available at press time.
 That’s not exactly comparing Apples to apples, is it?